JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 (1518)

-Jesus agreed that it was proper to want to see social, economic, and political orders improved, but he would always add: "That is not our business.
+Jesus agreed that it was proper to want to see social, economic, and political orders improved, but he would always add: “That is not our business.
 We must be dedicated to the doing of the Father's will.
-Our business is to be ambassadors of a spiritual government on high, and we must not immediately concern ourselves with aught but the representation of the will and character of the divine Father who stands at the head of the government whose credentials we bear."
+Our business is to be ambassadors of a spiritual government on high, and we must not immediately concern ourselves with aught but the representation of the will and character of the divine Father who stands at the head of the government whose credentials we bear.”
 (1565)

 The Master came to create in man a new spirit, a new will--to impart a new capacity for knowing the truth, experiencing compassion, and choosing goodness--the will to be in harmony with God's will, coupled with the eternal urge to become perfect, even as the Father in heaven is perfect.
 (1583)